Marcus Henry (wide receiver): Edmonton Eskimos

 Henry signed a contract with the Edmonton Eskimos of the Canadian Football League on April 5, 2011.
 He sustained an injury and only played in 11 games in the 2011 CFL season.
-In his first year in the CFL he recorded 384 yards and 1 touchdown.
+In his first year in the CFL, he recorded 384 yards and one touchdown.
 Henry sat out the first half of 2012 with a knee injury sustained in training camp.
-This time playing in the second half of the season Henry played in 9 games for the Eskimos.
-Marcus Henry had a similar season with regards to production amassing 382 yards and 1 receiving touchdown.
-Following the 2012 CFL season he was not re-signed and became a free-agent in mid February 2013.
-However, on May 1, 2013 Henry re-signed with the Eskimos.
-The 2013 season will be Henry's third with the Eskimos.
+Playing in the second half of the season, Henry played in nine games for the Eskimos.
+Henry had a similar season with regards to production, amassing 382 yards and one receiving touchdown.
+Following the 2012 CFL season, he was not re-signed and became a free agent in February 2013.
+However, on May 1, 2013, Henry re-signed with the Eskimos.
+The 2013 season was Henry's third with the Eskimos.
 Henry appeared in 12 games for the Eskimos in the 2013 season.
-By the end of the season he compiled 535 receiving yards on 34 receptions, with 1 touchdown.
+By the end of the season, he compiled 535 receiving yards on 34 receptions, with one touchdown.

 Ottawa RedBlacks

 Henry signed as a free-agent with the expansion Ottawa RedBlacks prior to the 2014 season.
-Henry went on to lead the RedBlacks receiving corps in receptions and yardage amassing career best of 824 yards on 67 receptions.
-Following the 2014 season the Redblacks made a series of high-profile signings to bolster their wide receiving corps, leaving Henry's roster status in more doubt than had been anticipated.
-Henry only appeared in one game during the 2015 season: He missed the majority of the season due to injury.
-He was not re-signed by the Redblacks following the season, and thus became a free-agent on February 9, 2016.
+Henry went on to lead the RedBlacks receiving corps in receptions and yardage, amassing a career best of 824 yards on 67 receptions.
+Following the 2014 season, the Redblacks made a series of high-profile signings to bolster their wide receiving corps, leaving Henry's roster status in more doubt than had been anticipated.
+Henry only appeared in one game during the 2015 season; he missed the majority of the season due to injury.
+He was not re-signed by the Redblacks following the season, and thus became a free agent on February 9, 2016.

 Henry attended the Edmonton Eskimos mini-camp in Florida in late April in an attempt to qualify for the team's main training camp.

 Montreal Alouettes

 Henry was signed to the Montreal Alouettes' practice roster.
-He made his first start in the October 22, 2016 game against the Saskatchewan Roughriders, where he scored a touchdown.
+He made his first start in the October 22, 2016, game against the Saskatchewan Roughriders, when he scored a touchdown.

-CFL stats
+CFL statistics

 Personal life

 He has a fraternal twin brother Maurice, who played with him in high school and college.